 Travel benefits lead to more savings

-- Pros: Excellent rewards program and you are not limited to any airline or travel company
+- Pros: Excellent rewards program and travel benefits

 Save on checked bags and in-flight goodies